rajankrsna/project-market-trend/README.md

 ## 🎓 Course Alignment

-This project fulfills **all requirements** from the course document:
+This project fulfills these requirements from the course document:

 ### ✅ Core Requirements Met
 - [x] **Time Series Forecasting** (Prophet, ARIMA)